Compassionate Care for Every Stage

 Registered Nurse Case Manager

 The primary role of the RN Case Manager is to help manage pain and other symptoms and to teach caregivers how to care for their loved one.
-The nurse also ensures necessary medical supplies are ordered and assists in monitoring medications.
+The nurse also ensures necessary medical supplies are ordered, assists in monitoring medications, and acts as the liaison between the patient, the physician and other healthcare professionals.

-The chaplain offers pastoral care visits, as well as contacting a patient’s own clergy, pastoral counselor or others for additional support.
+The chaplain or spiritual counselor offers spiritual and emotional support for patients and their families.
+They can also work alongside a patient’s own clergy, pastoral counselor or others for additional support.

 The hospice aide assists with the patient’s personal care, which may include bathing, hair or skin care, shaving and catheter care.

-The Bereavement Coordinator is available to assist families during this emotionally difficult time, as well as provide information on common aspects of grief.
+The Bereavement Coordinator assists families during this emotionally difficult time, as well as provide information on common aspects of grief.
 Bereavement support for grieving families is available for at least 12 months after the loss of a loved one.

-Hospice volunteers are specially trained individuals who support the patient in a variety of ways, such as visiting, writing letters and more.
+Hospice volunteers are specially trained individuals who support the patient in a variety of ways, such as companionship, running errands, providing transportation and more.
+Volunteers provide respite to caregivers.

 Routine Home Care